Spycro/dnd-scheduler-bot/README.md

 | `DATABASE_PATH` | Optional path for the SQLite database file (defaults to `scheduler.db`). |
 | `GUILD_ID` | Optional guild ID for faster slash command registration on startup. |
 | `REMINDER_CHECK_MINUTES` | Override how often the reminder background job runs (defaults to 60). |
+## Timezone Preferences

+The bot supports localized deadlines so groups that span multiple regions can stay aligned.

+- **Guild default timezone**: Admins can run `/schedule-config default_timezone:<IANA name>` to choose the base timezone for calculating poll creation times and deadlines.
+- **Player preferences**: Any user may run `/schedule-timezone` to view their current settings, `/schedule-timezone timezone:Europe/Paris` to register their local timezone, or `/schedule-timezone timezone:clear` to remove it.
+- **Reminder opt-in**: `/schedule-timezone dm_reminders:true` enables DM reminders even if the user is not part of the tracked player role.
+- **Localized embeds**: When at least one timezone preference is registered, the poll embed adds a "Local deadlines" field that translates the deadline for each timezone and lists who uses it.
+DM reminders also include a personalized "Your local deadline" line.

 ## Project Structure